nando/redminerb/README.md

 ### Users

+Wrapper for part of the [Users resource](http://www.redmine.org/projects/redmine/wiki/Rest_Users) of the Redmine REST API.

 **IMPORTANT: Be sure that you API key have the right permissions in the server.**

 #### List current users

-    $ redminerb users # a.k.a. redminerb users list
+    $ redminerb users # i.e. 'redminerb users list'

 That should give you the current users on your Redmine server, one per line.

+You can use the `--name` option to list users as described by the *name* filter of the API resource.

 By omission it gives you the ID, the login and the e-mail of the user.
 You can change that using the --fields option, that let you specify others separated